JoachimBP/Functional-dimension/README.md

 We call this phenomenon **geometry-induced implict regularization**.

-The details of the theory and the experiments are in the article below.
+The details of the theory and the experiments are in the article above.